carnivuth/lesgofile/readme.md

 ### File server functionality

-The file sending functionality is designed as a standard client server architecture with a multiple thread server that spawns one working process for clients, this process are implemented using go routines
+The file sending functionality is designed as a standard client server architecture with a multiple thread server that spawns one working process for client, the child process is implemented using go routines

 ```mermaid
 sequenceDiagram